 Construction engineers are responsible for a broad range of construction projects, including roads, bridges and buildings.
 They coordinate with different professionals involved in the construction process, such as contractors, architects and project managers.
 Formal education programs, which can lead to a graduate degree in civil or construction engineering, can be found at the three schools featured below, each of which is nationally or regionally ranked.

-U.S. News & World Report ranked Stanford University fifth among national universities in 2012.
+U.S. News & World Report ranked Stanford University #4 among national universities in 2015.
 The university offers a Master of Science in Civil and Environmental Engineering - Construction Engineering and Management.

 2. Bradley University in Peoria, IL

-U.S. News & World Report ranked Bradley University sixth among the best regional universities in the Midwest in 2012.
+U.S. News & World Report ranked Bradley University fourth among the best regional universities in the Midwest in 2015.
 The university offers an undergraduate program in construction and a graduate program in civil engineering with a concentration in construction.

-The University of Washington ranked 42nd among national universities in 2012 by U.S. News & World Report and is known as a commuter university with cutting-edge research.
-The university offers a master's degree in construction engineering, which is the only fully online master's degree program in the U.S. focused on that field.
+The University of Washington ranked #27 among graduate engineering schools in 2016 by U.S. News & World Report and is known as a commuter university with cutting-edge research.
+The university offers a master's degree in Civil Engineering with a concentration in Construction Engineering, which is one of the few fully online master's degree program in the U.S. focused on that field.

 |Oregon State University||Focus on outreach and research||Corvallis, OR|